rabbitmq/support-tools/docs/Reporting_RabbitMQ_For_Kubernetes_Issues.md

   kubectl get pv
   kubectl get storageclasses
   ```
+## Specific Issues during the Installation or Upgrade of the Commercial Tanzu RabbitMQ for Kubernetes Product
-## Specific issues during Installation/Upgrade of the commercial version
+## <a id="issues-during-install-upgrade" class="anchor" href="issues-during-install-upgrade">Specific issues during the Installation or Upgrade of the Commercial Tanzu RabbitMQ for Kubernetes Version</a>

 This section concerns problems related to installation/update
 Tanzu RabbitMQ is installed through the Carvel toolchain.</br>